Does God Commit Evil Acts or Make Evil People?

 3 John 1:11 Beloved, follow not that which is evil, but that which is good.
 He that doeth good is of God: but he that doeth evil hath not seen God.
 (This verse asserts the goodness of God, and further states that He does not cause people to commit evil acts.
 This scripture wouldn’t make any sense if God was the causative reason for people committing evil acts.

-God never promotes evil.
-However, only He possesses the forbearance, necessary to deal with the infinite number of ripple effects, caused by just one evil act.
-That forbearance is what we humans cannot fully fathom.
-Many times, we mistake His forbearance, for God being the perpetrator of evil.
-No one, who is good, commits evil, not even God.
-However, God does tolerate evil, while putting in place steps, to not just mitigate its consequences, but to restore what was damaged or destroyed, to an even more glorious state.
+Here is the catch, to what I have just said.
+Although God is never the cause of evil, His forbearance can seem to us like He is promoting the very evil, which in reality, He hates.
+However, God's forbearance is often necessary, in dealing with the infinite number of ripple effects, caused by only one evil act.
+That forbearance is what we humans can never fully understand.
+Many times, we mistake His forbearance, for Him being the perpetrator of that evil.
+Nothing could be further from the truth.
+Here is the truth.
+God does not tolerate evil, and has put in place counter measures to every single evil action that has ever been committed.
+Those counter measures do not just mitigate the consequences of that sin, but they restore what was damaged or destroyed, to an even more glorious state than before the sin occurred.
 That takes time.
-Sinless Jesus suffered at the hands of evil men committing an evil act.
-Yet, He knowingly knew that he would be raised again to much greater power and glory, as a man, much greater than the power and glory he possessed as a man, before evil had its way with him.
-However, that hasn't happened yet and its been over two thousand years.
+Sinless Jesus had to suffer over a period of time at the hands of evil men committing a multitude of evil acts against him.
+Yet, He endured, knowing that he would be raised from death to much greater power and glory, then he was able to manifest as merely a man.
+However, that manifestation has not yet been fully realized and its been over two thousand years.
 (Remember, Jesus is both man and God.
-I am describing Him, as a man here.
-He already has all power as God) Luke 21:27 And then shall they see the Son of man coming in a cloud with power and great glory.)
+I am describing his tarrying return as that of a man.
+He is also God and that part of him is not tarrying.
+That part of Christ is working through his church night and day, until that great day of our Lord shall come.
+(Luke 21:27 And then shall they see the Son of man coming in a cloud with power and great glory.)